Shou Pu Erh

 Character Raw cacao, delicately flavoursome hints of pepper and tobacco, fine caramel notes, velvety and refreshing

-Terroir Bangwei, Pu Erh, Yunnan, China
+Terroir Bangwei, Pu Erh, Yunnan Province, China

 Cultivar Yunnan Da Ye Zhong, 100-200 year old tea trees